Designing a Warm Yellow and Beige Living Room

 Don't shy away from patterns when working with yellow and beige.
 They can add personality and dynamic energy to a room without clashing.
 It’s about strategic placement.

 Choose a large area rug with a bold geometric pattern in shades of golden yellow and cream.
 Pair it with a solid beige sofa.
 Introduce smaller patterns through throw pillows – perhaps a floral in soft yellows and beiges, or stripes.
-A gallery wall featuring patterned prints can also work wonders.
-The truth is, patterns add life.
+A gallery wall featuring patterned prints can also work wonders. patterns add life.

 Let art be the star of your yellow and beige living room.
 Use the calm backdrop to highlight striking pieces that incorporate these hues.
 This approach elevates the space to a gallery-like experience.
 What matters is the art.